 When the time comes to choose a career, many of us lean toward something creative like writing, acting, or music.
-Certainly, a career as an HVAC technician may not be the first thing that crosses our minds, but HVAC technicians are among the most in-demand jobs around, and they’re also often well paid.
+Certainly, a career as an HVAC technician may not be the first thing that crosses our minds, but HVAC technicians are among the most in-demand jobs around, and they’re also often well-paid.
 These professionals install, repair, and maintain heating, ventilation, and air conditioning systems (HVAC) in homes and businesses.

 You will Start with Your Education